AdobeXD/plugin-samples/scenegraph.md

 <a name="GraphicNode+strokeDashArray"></a>

 ### *graphicNode.strokeDashArray : <code>!Array</code>*
 Empty array indicates a solid stroke.
-If non-empty, values represent the lengths of rendered and blank segments of thestroke's dash pattern.
+If non-empty, values represent the lengths of rendered and blank segments of the stroke's dash pattern.

 **Kind**: instance property of [<code>GraphicNode</code>](#GraphicNode)